Not All Stem Cell Treatments Are Created Equal

 These growth factors are utilized in a number of ways including an iontophoresis patches.
 An iontophoresis patch is like a band-aid with a built-in battery.
 Small electrical current drives the growth factors deep into the joint or tendon area.
 We are not able to use any these cytokines on our athletes including high school, college and, the professional levels.
 The leagues would consider this performance enhancement even though the dose is only a portion of one day’s dose and, actually only works on a molecular level in the micro environment.
 We do not make the rules, we follow them!
 Certain medical conditions will cause us to defer the use of IGF-1 and the other cytokines.
 You will need to check with our physicians.
 We feel that we have made a quantum leap in our regenerative practice by utilizing additional growth factors as part of the overall treatment for our patients.
 More can be read about this in our section concerning growth factors which are also called cytokines.

-At Stem Cell Centers of America, we will utilize two major types of stem cells in addition to other regenerative cells.
+At Institute of Regenerative Medicine, we will utilize two major types of stem cells in addition to other regenerative cells.
 These are called mesenchymal (MSCs) and hematopoietic stem cells (HSCs).
 These cells are used in combination with other regenerative cells.
 We need to remember that the cells work like a symphony orchestra.
 Just as all the instruments in the symphony are important the various regenerative cells are important.

-FDA compliant: We Do Not Harvest or Use Embryonic Stem Cells.
+FDA Compliance: We Do Not Harvest or Use Embryonic Stem Cells

 Many facilities outside the United States make use of embryonic stem cells, which outside of the United States are easy to procure.
 The problem with the embryonic stem cells are the many complications associated with them.
 Besides the ethical considerations, from a practical point of view, we are still a long way from being able to utilize these cells in a safe and consistent manner.
 When using embryonic stem cells, you are inheriting any potential diseases that the baby may have.
 For instance, the baby may have a gene that when past age 50 may cause a tumor.
 The embryonic cells themselves may act as a tumor since there is no natural check on these cells.
 Furthermore, these cells are foreign materials to the body, and the body will attack these cells in an immune response.
 This can sometimes result in a serious medical condition called graft versus host disease.
 For this reason, the patient may have to be placed on immunosuppressant drugs—much like any other organ transplant patient.
 With our present technology, embryonic stem cells are not the answer to the orthopedic problems that we deal with.